jithu-keyvalue/ai-interview-coach/Readme.md

-💭 How to stop writing raw SQL and work with Python objects instead?
+💭 How to manage users cleanly with less SQL?

-Let’s use SQLAlchemy ORM to define our DB structure and interact with it like real Python code.

 🎯 Problem
-Use SQLAlchemy to define the User table and rewrite the POST and GET endpoints using the ORM — no raw SQL.

-⚠️ Manual Step (Do This First)
-  `docker exec -it interview-db psql -U <user> -d <db>` `DROP TABLE users;`

-This ensures SQLAlchemy can create it cleanly on startup.
+Use SQLAlchemy to rewrite our user-related API endpoints.

 ✅ Your Task
-- Add `sqlalchemy` to requirements.txt
-- Create a SQLAlchemy User model (id, name, role, place, password_hash)
-- On startup, create the table with Base.metadata.create_all()
-- Update /api/users and /api/users/{id} to use SQLAlchemy instead of psycopg2
+Complete endpoints using SQLAlchemy for:
+- GET /api/users: Fetch all users
+- PUT /api/users/{id}: Update user
+- DELETE /api/users/{id}: Delete user

 🧪 Test
-- `pip install -r requirements.txt`  (for SQLAlchemy)
-- `uvicorn main:app --reload`
+- Run the app: `uvicorn main:app --reload`
-- POST & GET user via Swagger UI - should work as before, now powered by SQLAlchemy
+- Use Swagger UI to test endpoints: http://localhost:8000/docs